-In EYFS and KS1 we use Read Write Inc phonics to develop children's reading and in KS2 we use Accelerated Reader.
+In EYFS and KS1 we use Read Write Inc phonics to develop children's reading.
+From Y2 we use Steps to Read and Accelerated Reader.
 You can find out more by visiting those pages.

 Reading with your child is vital.
 Research shows that it's the single most important thing you can do to help your child's education.
 With that in mind, try to put aside some time for it every day.